 Are there exceptions to Chase’s 5/24 rule?

-Nowadays there aren’t any major exceptions to Chase’s 5/24 rule.
-In the past being a Chase Private Client or getting a targeted offer was potentially a workaround, but that’s not the case anymore.
+Officially there aren’t any exceptions to Chase’s 5/24 rule.
+Back in the day being a Chase Private Client or getting a targeted offer was potentially a workaround, but that’s not the case anymore.

 Do mortgages and loans count towards the 5/24 limit?